elsewhencode/project-guidelines/README.md

 ### 9.3 Use sub-resources
 Sub resources are used to link one resource with another, so use sub resources to represent the relation.
+An API suppose to be an interface for developers and this is a natural way to make resources explorable.
 If there is a relation between resources like  employee to a company, use `id` in the url:

 * **GET**		`/schools/2/students	`	Should get the list of all students from school 2